-In the first episode of Rome, Titus Pulio is locked up in a cell and prays to Forculus to release him.
-Forculus is related to Janus, the god of gates and doors, though the DVD commentary notes he should have preyed to Cardea as well, the god of hinges.
+- In the first episode of Rome, Titus Pulio is locked up in a cell and prays to Forculus to release him.
+Forculus is related to Janus, the god of gates and doors, though the DVD commentary notes he should have prayed to Cardea as well, the god of hinges.

-Phil, the Prince of Insufficient Light, the ruler of Lower Heck.
-He punishes people (usually Dilbert) for minor infractions not worthy of damnation in hell, such as using copier paper for the printer or stealing a chair from another cubicle, or taking the last cup of coffee and not making more.
+- Phil, the Prince of Insufficient Light, the ruler of Lower Heck.
+He punishes people (usually Dilbert) for minor infractions not worthy of damnation in hell, such as using copier paper for the printer, stealing a chair from another cubicle, or taking the last cup of coffee and not making more.

 Stand Up Comedy

 - Eddie Izzard did a bit about the influence of the Greek gods on the Romans, saying that originally the Romans had rather crap gods such as Jeff the God of Biscuits, and Simon the God of Hairdos.